dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/create-a-custom-orchard-core-cms-module.md

 dotnet restore
 ```
 *Note* Please make sure you save all changes before running the command.
-- Wait until we have restored all packages.
-Then run:
+- Wait until we have restored all packages successfully.
+- Then run:
 ```
 dotnet watch run
 ```